mjoblin/netdumplings/docs/pages/writing_eater.rst

 class) then there's a few things to remember:

 * Your eater needs to announce itself when it connects to `nd-shifty` by passing a simple payload of ``{"eater_name": "your_eater_name"}``.
 * Your eater will then receive `every` dumpling coming out of `nd-shifty`.
 It may want to interrogate the ``metadata`` key of each dumpling to check the ``chef_name`` (or any other information it cares about) to decide whether it's interested in the dumpling or not.
-Ignoring unwanted packets early will help performance and stability.
+Ignoring unwanted dumplings early will help performance and stability.

 .. _nd-status: https://github.com/mjoblin/netdumplings/blob/master/netdumplings/console/status.py
 .. _nd-info: https://github.com/mjoblin/netdumplings/blob/master/netdumplings/console/info.py